Shipbuilding Industry Corporation: Ships built

 Vinashin constructed both merchant ships and military ships.
 A number of ships in the Vietnam People's Navy were built by Vinashin.

 Merchant ship construction included dry cargo, tankers, lash carriers, and passenger vessels.

 Vinashin was the largest shipbuilder in Vietnam, accounting for approximately 80% of shipbuilding capacity.

+Bankruptcy and disbandment

+Late 2023, the Government of Vietnam, under the resolution offered by the Politburo of the Communist Party of Vietnam, decided to shut down SBIC from the first quarter of 2024 by actively making SBIC and its 7 subsidiaries bankrupt.
+Only one subsidiary - which had an effective business and also an important joint venture with Damen - would be left surviving and to be renationalized.